This 10-Minute Workout Targets Your Glutes, Thighs, And Arms

 2) Side-Lying Leg Lift/Side Plank Combo

-- How To: Place the resistance loop around both of your legs about two inches above your knees across your thighs.
-Start on your left side with your legs completely extended and stacked on one another and have your upper body supported by your left forearm with your left shoulder tracking directly over your left elbow.
-Flexing both feet, lift your right leg up with your knee pointing forward creating tension in the band, lower the leg completely and return to where you started.
-Then, lift your left hip upwards by pressing down into your left forearm engaging your left oblique in a side plank and then return your hips to the mat.
-Repeat the leg lift and then the side plank hip lift.
+• How To: Place the resistance loop around both of your legs, about two inches above your knees.
+Starting on your left side, with your legs fully extended and stacked on top of each other, support your upper body with your left forearm, ensuring your left shoulder is directly over your left elbow.
+Lift your right leg up with your knee pointing forward to create tension in the band, then lower the leg and return to the starting position.
+Next, lift your left hip upwards by pressing down into your left forearm, engaging your left oblique in a side plank, before returning your hips to the mat.
+Repeat the leg lift and side plank hip lift alternately.